 You may actually earn a little bit more if Amex issues points on Markup fee as well.
 Whatsoever, this offer doesnt beat the default reward rates of the premium credit cards with low markup fees that i recently listed under Best Credit Cards for International Transactions.

 But yes, if you donot have any premium cards, its fine to avail the offer.
 Make sure to enroll before transacting.

 Best Credit Cards for International Transactions:

-The key is the “Markup fee” which is pretty high on all Amex cards and they aren’t doing anything about it except shedding out tiny rewards like this.
-But days are not so far, Amex already know about it and they should come up with some 0% or lower markup fee cards sooner or later to deal with the competition.
+The key is the “Markup fee” which is pretty high on all Amex cards and they aren’t doing anything about it except shedding out tiny rewards.
+But days are not so far, Amex already know about the big data (i suppose) and they should come up with some 0% or lower markup fee cards sooner or later to deal with the competition.

 Whats your take on the Amex Bonus Points offer on International Spends?
 Are you Planning to avail it?
 Share your views in comments below.